yokobond/xcx-qr/README.md

-# QR Code
+# QR Code Extension Blocks for Xcratch
-An example extension for [Xcratch](https://xcratch.github.io/)

-This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.
+This extension add extra-block to read QR code from camera and display QR code on screen in Xcratch.

 ## ✨ What You Can Do With This Extension

 Play [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-qr/projects/example.sb3) to look at what you can do with "QR Code" extension.
-<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-qr/projects/example.sb3" width="540px" height="460px"></iframe>
+<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-qr/projects/example.sb3" width="540px" height="460px" allow="camera *" ></iframe>

 ## How to Use in Xcratch